pritam-30/Agent/README.md

 - CLI-only interface
 - Notes are stored only in memory
 - Conversation memory exists only during the current session
-- Retrieval currently supports dense similarity search and MMR only
-- No hybrid retrieval
 - Automatic evaluation depends on external LLM calls and API limits

 ---